-Saving Money -- Value Added Tax
+Saving Money: Value Added Tax

-When planning an event overseas, cost concerns can always creep into the picture.
-Luckily, Liza Even-Israel of Events by Liza has some great advice on how to save money by either avoiding Israel's value added tax or getting a tax refund on certain purchases.
-"Many tourists are unaware of the various opportunities for VAT free or Vat reimbursements available when planning their events," Liza says.
-"Being that VAT in Israel is at 17% , this can account for big savings.
-"First of all, it is important to know that if you are staying at a hotel and holding your event at the same hotel, you will not pay VAT for any of your non-Israeli guests staying at the hotel.
-Furthermore, if you are purchasing certain goods for your event in Israel and you are not an Israeli citizen, you will also be entitled to a VAT refund at the airport.
-For example, I coordinated a wedding for a couple coming from the States.
-They wanted an Israeli-made Ketubah from a certain artist.
-The artist supplied them with a special VAT refund receipt which they presented to the authorities at the airport and were reimbursed for the VAT."
+When planning an event overseas, cost concerns can always creep in.
+Luckily, Liza Even-Israel of Events by Liza has some great advice on how to save money by either avoiding Israel's Value Added Tax or getting a tax refund on certain purchases.
+"Many tourists are unaware of the various opportunities for VAT-free or VAT-reimbursed purchases available when planning their events," Liza says.
+"Since VAT in Israel is 17 percent, this can result in significant savings.
+"First, it is important to know that if you are staying at a hotel and holding your event at the same hotel, you will not pay VAT for any of your non-Israeli guests staying there.
+"Furthermore, if you are purchasing certain goods for your event in Israel and you are not an Israeli citizen, you may also be eligible for a VAT refund at the airport.
+"For example, I coordinated a wedding for a couple from the States.
+They wanted an Israeli-made Ketubah from a particular artist.
+The artist provided a special VAT refund receipt, which they presented at the airport and were reimbursed for the VAT."

-Photography & Video
+Photography and Video

-Finding the right photographer
+Finding the Right Photographer

-The challenges
+The Challenges

 Tours